Showing all 2 results

 Foeniculum vulgare.
 80 days.

-A superior bulbing/Florence fennel with excellent anise-like flavor that mellows with cooking.
-Selma Fino takes about 80 days to form full-sized bulbs, however it can be harvested sooner at a smaller size.
-The very white bulbs are fairly uniform and won’t prematurely bolt if planted in spring.
+A superior bulbing/Florence fennel with an excellent sweet anise-like flavor that mellows with cooking.
+In organic farm trials throughout western Oregon, Selma Fino is usually the sweetest tasting.
+Takes about 80 days to form full-sized bulbs, however it can be harvested sooner at a smaller size.
+Very white bulbs are fairly uniform and won’t prematurely bolt if planted in spring.
 Tops can be used as a fresh herb, adding a very mellow fennel seed flavor to dishes or salads.
-Unique when compared to other bulb type fennel, some Selma plants can perennialize.
+Unique when compared to other bulb type fennel, some plants can perennialize.